s2dd/Stratum2-Design-Document/README.md

 > ***

-> Proxy Dashboard will be able see all shares submitted to common Pool.
+> S2Proxy Dashboard will be able see all shares submitted to common S2Pool.

 > ***